Lavicola/Nepflow/README.md

 - OpenAPI
 - Neo4j

+## Wireframes Frontend
+For a rough overview of the different pages, see [Wireframes](https://app.moqups.com/Fi0hP5DnuFjdzxUPjcqYW32ByDKFwJDz/view/page/ae3f4a291), which are updated/improved/extended at irregular intervals.

 ## Current Datamodel(Overview)
 The data model to be developed is still in the modeling phase, but the following data model is currently being worked on
 ![First Draft](https://github.com/Lavicola/Nepflow/blob/master/DatamodelOverview.png)